notthehoople/AdventOfCode/advent2023/README.md

 ### Day 6 - Wait For It

+Expected to change to an equation to solve part 2 but my naive solution ran in under 0.1 sec so I didn't bother

 + [Day 6](cmd/day06/day06.go)

 ```
 ./day06 -part a -file input
+./day06 -part b -file input
 ```

 ### Day 7 -